 Tempo Runs – Rather than doing longer tempo runs I would split these down into short tempo runs with a good recovery in between.
 The longer tempo runs are harder on your immune system, so if you split them up and recover well between sets your body recovers quicker.

-Easy Running – Always have a good aerobic and do this by running easy.
+Easy Running – Always have a good aerobic base and do this by running easy.
 The day after any of the sessions you may have done above, it is always good to run easy.
 Use your HR zone on your Garmin watch to ensure you stay in HR zone 2.
 That way you will recover well and your muscles will make the adaption the training was intended for.

 Running Drills to Improve Running Form – Ideally, you will have had a coach instruct you on how to do drills previously.
 Start including them more frequently in your training sessions once you have warmed up.
 If you have little experience with drills then start with the easy ones such as Butt Kicks and Walking High Knees.
 The isolation of a particular movement will allow our body to focus on this motion and adapt physically and neurologically, so it is important they are done correctly.